robertrinh/minishell/tasks.md

 if first occurance from input is a command -> afterwards arguments, tokens until you encounter a specific symbol
 example: cat sources/minishell.c | grep "include" --> gives include line

+Need to splite allocate_strings into 2 functions for the norm

 ---

 ## Tests